MarketTriage

 1-2 insidersNo signal detected0 ptsNoneIsolated purchases — may be routine or compensation-related.
 Insufficient evidence of coordinated conviction.

 3-4 insidersModerate signal15-20 ptsModerateCluster detected.
-Three or more executives independently committing personal capital within 10 days.
+Three or more executives independently committing personal capital within the 15-day acute window.
 Historically associated with above-average 6-month returns.

 Insider + WhaleStrongest possible signal+25 bonusSmart Money OverrideInsider cluster aligns with 13F whale accumulation.
 The strongest conviction signal in the MarketTriage system — triggers automatic regime promotion.